anaraven/best-practices/slides/best-practices.md

 \date{28 May, 1936}
 \begin{document}
 \section{Introduction}
-The "computable" numbers may be described as the real numbers whose expression as a decimal are calculable by finite means.
+The ``computable'' numbers may be described as the real numbers whose expression as a decimal are calculable by finite means.
 \end{document}
 ```